blocksds/dswifi/documentation/internet_mode.md

 If you use non-blocking sockets, remember to call `cothread_yield()` or `cothread_yield_irq()` in your loop to give the socket thread CPU time.

+Also, it is a good idea to check the value returned by `Wifi_AssocStatus()` every now and then to see if the connection is lost at some point.